worldbank/gld/Support/Guides and Documentation/renv_quick_guide.md

 renv::init()
 ```

-and select option 2 when it asks you about libraries.
+and select option 2 when it asks you about libraries if you want to use an existing library, or option 1 to start a new one.

 #### If `renv` doesn’t load